The beginnings

 because it opened during socialism, a time when restaurants were typically launched only by the state.
 It quickly became a favorite of artists and diplomats—much later, the Australian Prime Minister would manage to wander away from his bodyguards at the Buda Castle to chat at the bar—because its owners gave it a fresh, cosmopolitan vibe that contrasted with the rest of the city’s restaurants.

+"It could have been anywhere from Paris to Vienna," recalls Ilona.
+“Interestingly, state security never wanted to know about us.
+We were somehow an island.
 An English guide wrote that ‘Pierrot is an enclave in the heart of Central European communism, with a peaceful atmosphere, with a black piano.’
 And so it was.”

 Today, the front of the restaurant is oblong and narrow, but a bar was there then with a large staircase in front of it and a family table on a pedestal.
 “Budapest’s most sophisticated residents all went to Pierrot in the nineteen-eighties.
 They were queuing between the bar counter and the stairs as they do at Spíler's bar in Gozsdu Courtyard now,’ explains Ilona.
 “At first, the restaurant's reputation was enjoyed just by Hungarians, but eventually it spread to hotels and business travelers came to eat there.”